OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 The handling depends on whether improvements to the aircraft have been made.

-Only regular maintenance performed: customs should be handled under the normal Returned Goods Relief rules, typically referred to as the 3-years rule.
-A customs declaration is considered made by the sole act of crossing the outer EU border if the return flight is less than 3 years after the departure.
+Only regular maintenance performed: customs should be handled under the normal Returned Goods Relief rules, typically called the three-year rule.
+A customs declaration is made by the sole act of crossing the outer EU border if the return flight is less than three years after the departure.

-An improvement has been made: a customs procedure called the Outward Processing procedure must be activated at a customs office on the way out of the EU flying to the workshop.
+An improvement has been made: the Outward Processing procedure must be activated at a customs office on the way out of the EU, flying to the workshop.
 However, any improvements made outside the EU are not an issue if the improvements are made in one of 32 signatory countries of the WTO Agreement on Trade in Civil Aircraft.
-If the improvements are not made in one of 32 signatory countries, the Outward Processing procedure must be activated as described above, and a physical customs declaration must be made, declaring the improvements performed when the aircraft is returning to the EU again.
+If the improvements are not made in one of the 32 signatory countries, the Outward Processing procedure must be activated as described above, and a physical customs declaration must be made, declaring the improvements performed when the aircraft returns to the EU.
 Wrong handling of the above, including a missing arrival declaration, could result in serious customs fines.

 IMPORTANT!